The construction which shall require a building permit includes, but

 - Apply for a Driveway Permit from the Town of Springfield

-- Apply for a Land Use Permit (aka Zoning Permit) from General Engineering Company.
-Call Kory Anderson at (608) 742-2169 for questions.
+- Apply for a Land Use Permit (aka Zoning Permit) and Jurisdiction Review from General Engineering Company.
+Call Mary Dussling at (608) 697-8003 for questions.

 - Apply for a new home building permit on-line using the State of Wisconsin’s Online Building Permit System.